Last updated Sep. 17, 2023 by Charles Zemub

-Watch out for their Lightning Deals, because these items have a limited number of redemptions per hour.
+Watch out for their Lightning Deals because these items have limited redemptions per hour.
 You’ll also want to take advantage of their one-day shipping offers!

-It happens to the best of us — sometimes something looks cute online, but when it arrives at your door, it doesn’t look as good in real life.
+It happens to the best of us; sometimes something looks cute online, but it doesn’t look as good in real life when it arrives at your door.
 So you return it and go back to browsing for more clothes.

 But if you’re not careful, returning items could cost more than they’re worth.
 That’s because Amazon’s prices are constantly changing, and what you pay for an item may not be how much it costs when you go back to reorder it.

 This happened to me last summer when I was buying a lot of swimsuits from Amazon during my never-ending hunt for the perfect one-piece.

 First and foremost, check CamelCamelCamel before you buy anything on Amazon.
 This free site tracks the price history of items sold on Amazon and can alert you when prices drop.

 You can also see an item’s price history in graphs showing price drops and rises over time, which helps you identify patterns to know when to buy.